B1narymask/kyogas/README.md

 Comments are only inline and marked with `|`
 As mentioned before, Kyogas has static typing, which means that every key has a set type.

-Types are mostly intuitive, but for clarification purposes only, here is a small table:
+Types are mostly intuitive, but for clarification purposes, here is a small table:

 |  Kyogas  | C#  |
 |----|----|